rainbow-bamboo/timecapsule-lovenotes/readme.md

 There is a textarea for writing a note.
 When the "Bury Time Capsule" button is pressed, it saves the note and the current time to localstorage.

 Then the view is changed to a timer.
 On page load, if there is a note already stored, the view is changed to a timer with instructions for use.

+In the timer view, we can provide a copy link which will copy a link to the page with the affirmation, a key, and the start-time encoded.
+We need to make page-load check for these query params and store them in localstorage if present, then set the url to be timecapsule.red.

 After the timer is up, if enabled, show a notificiation.
 Either way, reveal the note.